 If you are just starting up your very own print on demand business, you might be exploring your options thoroughly before you take the plunge.
-Sellers with existing storefronts who wish to outsource production and list new products may be equally interested in this comparison.
+Sellers with existing stores who wish to outsource production and list new products may be equally interested in this comparison.

 Whatever the case, this Printful vs. Gooten comparison will help you make an informed decision by rating and comparing the two services across key aspects.
 Enjoy!